DylanBerger/Habitability/README.md

 ![image](https://github.com/DylanBerger/Habitability/assets/82914031/85a8e5a5-6cfe-4a2a-905c-27a1e8262076)

-Additionally, the earth similarity index is high and the flux is lower than earth so presumably it would be bombarded with less radiation.
+Additionally, the earth similarity index is high and the flux is lower than earths so presumably it would be bombarded with less radiation.

 Kepler 442 b seems to be the best candidate so far.